fabioconcina/github-new-and-trending/README.md

-# Most starred on GitHub :star:
+# New and trending on GitHub :star:

-This Python script retrieves and displays the top 10 most starred repositories on GitHub in the last specified number of days.
+This Python script retrieves and displays the top 10 new and trending repositories on GitHub in the last specified number of days.
 It uses the GitHub REST API to fetch the repositories and the `colorama` library to add color, icons, and emojis to the output in the terminal.

 ## Prerequisites